TheAcharya/csv2notion-neo/README.md

 You must pass a single `*.csv` file for upload.
 The CSV file must contain at least 2 rows.
 The first row will be used as a header.

-Optionally you can provide a URL to an existing Notion database with the `--url` option; if not provided, the tool will create a new database named after the CSV file.
+You must provide a URL to an existing Notion database with the `--url` option.
 The URL must link to a database view, not a page.

 <details><summary>Obtaining Database URL</summary>
 <p>